All Episodes

 I have all kinds of chapters on that, on the trade war.

-He said, No nation was ever ruined by trade.
+He said, no nation was ever ruined by trade.

-You know, these kinds of comments.
+You know, these kind of comments.

-He was actually influenced a lot by Adam Smith and his system of natural liberty.
+He's actually influenced a lot by Adam Smith and his system of natural liberty.

-There's even a chapter on leisure and personal life and his hard to govern passions, his love of women.
+There's even a chapter on leisure and personal life and his hard-to-govern passions, his love of women, some of them accused of being a womanizer and so forth.

 I deal with all these issues.